Engagement on Indigenous Perspectives on Medical Assistance in Dying

 This consultation ran from August 17, 2023 to June 30, 2024.

-The information collected through the online tool and broader engagement activities will be used to build a What We Heard report on the views and experiences of Indigenous Peoples on MAID, planned for release in 2025.
-The What We Heard report will help to guide culturally safe and informed MAID policy at all levels of government and respect the diversity of Indigenous Peoples.
+The information collected through an online tool and broader engagement activities was used to develop a What We Heard report on the views and experiences of Indigenous Peoples on end-of-life care, including medical assistance in dying (MAID).

 Indigenous End-of-Life Care Policy